ana-balica/ana-balica.github.io/_posts/2014-11-04-the-tale-of-dry-with-django-crispy-forms.md

 -----

 P.S.
-In case you are still in doubt, here is what [Daniel Greenfeld](http://pydanny.com/)
-says: "As one of the leads of django-crispy-forms, I approve this blog post. :-)"
+In case you are still in doubt about the provided solution, here is what [Daniel Greenfeld](http://pydanny.com/) says: "As one of the leads of django-crispy-forms, I approve this blog post. :-)"